Pylons/pyramid/docs/narr/renderers.rst

 usually a :exc:`TypeError` will be raised during serialization.
 You can change this behavior by creating a custom JSON renderer and adding adapters to handle custom types.
 The renderer will attempt to adapt non-serializable objects using the registered adapters.
-It will raise a :exc:`TypeError` if it can't determine what to do with the object.
 A short example follows:

 .. code-block:: python
    :linenos: